IDontReallyCode/OptionsBacktesting/README.md

 - Get the entire dataset you need for one or more tickers, including the option chains, at some specific time interval.
 It can be daily, 1 min, 10 min, etc.
 - Initialize the `OneTicker` classes with the datasets
-  - To simplify "MY" life, I will start by dealing with the data format that comes out of the TDA API
+  - To simplify "MY" life, I will start by dealing with a DataFrame with specific columns, see [here](#data)
 - Once all `OneTicker` have been initialized, initialize the `Market` class
 - Initialize the `Account` with a deposit, a margin type, ?
 - Ititialize the `Dealer` with the `Market` data